-If you’ve found someone selling chicken or turkey (I’ll get to the finding part next), ask a few key questions.
+If you’ve found local pasture raised chicken or turkey (I’ll get to the finding part next), ask a few key questions.
 This doesn’t need to be a series of trick questions.
 You don’t need to go into cross-examination mode.
 These questions will help you know more about what you are buying.

 A real pasture raised chicken farmer loves to answer these questions, so they won’t be offended.
 Here are some suggestions:

 - How Often Do You Move the Birds to Fresh Grass?
 The answer may vary a bit depending on setup and local conditions, but ideally the birds move every day or two.
 If the answer is longer than one week, it probably means the birds aren’t getting enough pasture.
 Frequent movement is important for their health and for the quality of their meat.

 - What Happens in the Off Season? – In most places pastured poultry follows seasonal patterns.
 In the cold climates, farmers typically only raise chickens and turkeys during the warmer months.
 For extremely hot climates, farmers often skip the summer months.
 Many farmers freeze extra product during the pasture season to maintain a year-round supply.
 Find out what your farmer does.

 - May I See Some Pictures?
 As a farmer, I have a zillion pictures of my chickens and turkeys, and the other pasture raised producers I know are the same way.
 Look at the pictures, look carefully.
 If the birds are standing on bare dirt, that’s a red flag.
 Now, we know that pictures aren’t perfect.
 Someone could take chickens out of a barn and pose them on grass, and that certainly happens.
 But if you look at pictures in the context of a discussion, it provides some good backup.